Hydroxyurea (Hydrea®, Droxia®)

-There are a number of things you can do to manage the side effects of Hydroxyurea.
-Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of hydroxyurea.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
 You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.